|Oracle® Fusion Middleware User's Guide for Oracle Business Intelligence Enterprise Edition

 The content designer can include KPIs with enabled target settings in watchlists, such as a KPI watchlist, objectives, and initiatives.
 See "Understanding Watchlists" for additional information.

-At runtime a user who has been granted the Write Back to Database for KPI privilege can modify and save the actual and target values that are writeable.
+At runtime, a user who has been granted the proper privileges can modify and save the actual and target values that are writeable.
 After the user enters and saves the values, Oracle BI EE submits the values to the repository, recalculates the aggregate values, and refreshes the watchlist.
+See "About Scorecard Privileges and Permissions" for additional information about Presentation Services privileges.

 Figure 11-9 shows a scorecard objective that contains KPIs with target settings.
 Note that the actual and target settings fields are surrounded by boxes, which indicate that the user can modify them.